Eena

 The

 young queen looked up.
-She heard her
+She heard her name repeated.

 “Sha